Product Management Lessons

 Lesson #5: Use validating learning to challenge everything!

 Don't use your mind into this!
-Every hypothesis must be validated...only if you make something innovative.
+Every hypothesis must be validated if you plan to do something innovative.
 What if your product is disruptive?
 Discuss with a lot of people without offering solutions but only questioning everything!

 Lesson #6: Work with people who outsmart you!